 Illinois Supreme Court Rule 311(a) sets forth special rules for child custody appeals involving both final and nonfinal orders that affect the care and custody of children who are alleged to be abused and neglected or whose custody is at issue in a dissolution of marriage, adoption, paternity, or other proceeding ("child custody appeals").
 Some examples of final child custody orders include orders terminating a parent's parental rights; dispositional orders under the Juvenile Court Act of 1987 (705 ILCS 405/1-1 et seq.); or orders dismissing or closing a case under that act.
-Examples also include judgments allocating parental responsibilities, relocation judgements, or orders modifying such judgments subsequent to the dissolution of marriage under the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/101 et seq.) or the Illinois Parentage Act (750 ILCS 40/1 et sea.).
-In most cases, the appeal would be brought under Illinois Supreme Court Rule 301, 304(b)(6), 660(b), or 663(a).
-1
+Examples also include judgments allocating parental responsibilities, relocation judgements, or orders modifying such judgments subsequent to the dissolution of marriage under the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/101 et seq.) or the Illinois Parentage Act (750 ILCS 40/1 et seq.).
+In most cases, the appeal would be brought under Illinois Supreme Court Rule $301, 304(b)(6), 660(b), or 663(a).^1$

 In all cases under the Juvenile Court Act, including termination of parental rights cases where a guardian has been appointed to consent to adoption, and under the Adoption Act (750 ILCS 50/0.01 et seq.), the last name of the child may not be used in the appellate court or supreme court.
 The child must be identified by his first name and last initial or by his initials only.
 The preferred method is by the child's first name and last initial unless the first name, or its spelling, is unusual and would create a substantial risk of revealing a child's identity.
 Ill.
 S. Ct.
+Rs.
+341(f), 364(c)(5), 660(c) and 663(b).
+If the parent(s) and child share a last name, an initial should be substituted for the parent's last name as well.
+Some appellate court districts use only initials for a child's name.
+Contact the clerk's office in the relevant district to determine how to refer to a child.